-This document outlines how Katherine Fletcher processes and manages personal data and:
+This document outlines how Katherine Fletcher MP processes and manages personal data and:

 • Identifies the data controller.